vrandall66/front-end-submissions-public/1708/mod-3/swapi/hugh-hartigan/scores.md

 ### Evaluator: Christie
 ### Students:
 ### Comments: Great job in splittng out all of the fetch requests!
-Overall, ode looks super clean!
+Overall, code looks super clean!
 Great use of variables in scss.
 Think about refactoring fetchs into a higher order function.

 ## Rubric